jkobject/jkobject.github.io/_opinions/why-BMI-sucks.md

 This has a lot of advantages.
 Signal from the Nerves are much better behaved and formated.
 One would say they are more suited for reading & writing to them.
 We can think about many locations and ways to read from nerves.
 [Cochlear implants](https://www.hopkinsmedicine.org/health/treatment-tests-and-therapies/cochlear-implant-surgery) are a famous examples.
 The long term goal is to be able to read/writte directly from the spinal nerves and restore walk to any paralyzed people :wheelchair:.
 I should add, "parallized due to a spinal cords injury".
 Which are far from being the majority.

-Targeted muscle reinervation or [TMR](https://www.wcbl.com/targeted-muscle-reinnervation/) 💪 , is often defined as a BMI.
-It is the closest thing we currently have to read|write directly from nerves.
+Targeted muscle reinervation or [TMR](https://www.wcbl.com/targeted-muscle-reinnervation/) 💪, is often defined as a BMI.
+It is the closest thing we currently have to read/write directly from nerves.

 It uses electrodes to read input from, say arm's/fingers nerves that have been reattached to another muscle in the body.
 This muscle has been previously cut into different sub-muscles which only role will now be to amplify these nerve's signal. when one touches that part of the body where the submuscle linked to the pimkie is, the patient now feels someone is touching his pimkie.
 When the patient wants to move its pimkie, the cut sub-muscle moves.
 Now an electrode can read these submuscles activity to move a prothestic arm and shock the muscle slightly when someone is touching the arm.